Mormon Battalion: Cooke assumes command

 Arriving in Santa Fe in October, General Kearny had dispatched Captain (brevet promotion to Lieutenant Colonel) Philip St. George Cooke, West Point class of 1827, to assume command of the Battalion.
 His assignment was to march them to California and to build a wagon road along the way (today known as Cooke's Wagon Road).
-In Santa Fe, 91 sick men and all but a five of the women and one child were sent to Pueblo, in present-day Colorado.
+In Santa Fe, 91 sick men and all but five of the women and one child were sent to Pueblo, in present-day Colorado.
 Three separate detachments left the Battalion and went to Pueblo to winter.
 For the next three months and 1,100 miles, Cooke led the Battalion across some of the most arduous terrain in North America.
 Most of the Mormon soldiers soon learned to respect and follow him.
 The group acquired another guide in New Mexico – adventurer and mountain man Jean Baptiste Charbonneau, who as an infant had traveled with his mother Sacagawea across the continent with the Lewis and Clark Expedition.

 Lieutenant Smith and Dr. Sanderson continued with the battalion, along with Lt.
 George Stoneman, newly graduated from West Point that Spring.
 During the Civil War, Cooke, Smith and Stoneman were promoted to high-level commands for the Union Army, and Stoneman would later be elected Governor of California.